SatinCake/.github/README.md

 > "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt

 ---

-## Recent Projects

-- 🚀 Void Assistant: I led the development of a Discord bot for music streaming as part of Allure Void Studios.
-The bot, developed using Java and Python, allowed users to play songs, create playlists, and share music with friends using voice commands and text-to-speech (TTS) functionality.
-The speech recognition component of the bot was implemented using Python, while the main functionality was built using Java.
-I worked alongside [Jacobwasbeast](https://github.com/jacobwasbeast), a team member at Allure Void Studios, to implement additional features.
-Technologies used: Java, Python, and Discord API.

-- 📈 AVS Discord Management Bot: I developed a Discord management bot for Allure Void Studios using JavaScript and the Discord.JS library.
-The bot, built using Node.JS, allowed users to manage channels, assign roles, and automate tasks.
-I implemented features such as custom commands and integration with popular task management tools to make it easier for the team to collaborate and stay organized.
-Technologies used: JavaScript, Discord.JS, and Node.JS.

 ---